 Don’t tell me your product is different.
 Tell me what it does for your customer that nothing else does.

 And definitely don’t tweet that your blue-chip client just called to say how much they love you.
 I’ll be much more convinced of your abilities if you offer helpful tips that demonstrate your expertise, and share links that prove you’re in touch with the latest thinking in your field.

-Below are some examples of telling, followed by showing.
-Which version is more convincing – the one that tells or the one that shows?
+Some examples Below are some examples of telling, followed by showing.
+Which version is more convincing - the one that tells or the one that shows?